 |I am not fast....|

-Well, Nebulons generally want to either have a ship in their front arc or in their back; their shields are strongest there and most able to take damage, especially with their 2 brace tokens.
+Well, Nebulons generally want to either have a ship in their front arc or in their back; their shields are strongest there and most able to take damage, especially with their 2 brace tokens (and no redirect!).
 They want to be able to speed up if necessary in order to hop a ship that's waiting for them.
 Alternatively, they may want to even slow down to keep a ship in its front arc for one more turn.
 Having a Nav token to drop speed is helpful there too.
 Similarly, Nebulons have those horridly shielded side arcs, and they have Engineering 3.
-A token would provide Engineering 2, for a total of 5.
+A token would provide Engineering 2, for a total of 5 if used together.
 That's enough to repair 2 shields and move 1, OR it's the perfect amount to heal 1 damage and repair 1 shield.

 Let's do some math together.
 Yes, math is fun.
 So a brace token halves the damage coming in.
 Which means that 2x damage becomes x total.
 When damage goes against a Nebulon's side, that's 1 against the shield and the remainder into the hull.
 IF you can keep the Nebulon at long or medium range (re: NOT CLOSE), the defense tokens can remove or reroll dice.
 So that can potentially even get rid of another damage or 2.
 But because of the brace tokens, each point of damage that goes against the shields is really TWO points of damage (assuming you get to brace them).
 Each point into the hull is TWO points into the hull, halved.
 So when your opponent fires 4 damage into you, bracing it down takes it to 2, 1 into the shield and 1 into the hull.
 If you can keep an Engineering token around when you reveal an Engineering command, you can heal the damage that just happened AND repair the shield, meaning their work requires even more effort to kill your Nebulon.
 So long as you keep your shields repaired, the Nebulon's 2 Brace tokens CAN keep you alive much longer than you think they would.
 This won't necessarily help you if (again) Avenger shows up in your face, but recognizing that and running away will come in time and with proper use.